SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 When a Failover system was set up, certain system files (e.g. PropertyConfiguration.xml) would incorrectly not get synchronized to the offline agent during the initial sync.

-#### DataMiner Cube: Information templates could no longer be edited when connected to a Data­Miner Agent installed on Windows Server 2016 \[ID_32035\]
+#### DataMiner Cube: Information templates could no longer be edited when connected to a DataMiner Agent installed on Windows Server 2016 \[ID_32035\]

 In DataMiner Cube, in some cases, it would no longer be possible to edit information templates; especially when connected to a DataMiner Agent installed on Windows Server 2016.